Minimal hyperbolic polynomials and ranks of homogeneous cones: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Hideto Nakashima for helpful comments.
+We also thank the referee for their comments, which helped to improve the paper.
 The support of the Institute of Statistical Mathematics in the form of a visiting professorship for the first author is gratefully acknowledged. }